 - You can edit the project file name prefix if you want, the default is “DV_”.

-Save changes.
+Alternatively, you’ll need to execute two files manually.
 Right-click on the next BIML file “10_Environments.biml”.
 Wait until the BimlStudio generates the code.
 Once it’s finished, execute the next file “20_Build.biml”.
 This will generate BIML packages for all the configured and included source tables.

-The only part left is the execution.
 A few SQL Agent jobs should be created to enable the execution.
 Create a job called “ODE – Scheduled Task Execution”.
 Add a new step to it to execute the following code against the Config database:

 Each generated SSIS package have two load types implemented, full and CDC.
 Full mode loads snapshots of the source data i.e. load a current state of the data.
 If same record has been changed multiple times since the last ODE load executions, only the current state of the record is captured.
 CDC mode uses the MS SQL CDC functionality and captures all the changes for each record.
 If record has been changed multiple times since the last ODE load execution, all the changes will be sequentially added to the Data Vault satellite.
 This makes your raw vault a persistent storage of all the record changes.